sherzberg/docker-workshop/pages/basic_docker_commands.md

  * Using `docker logs` check the stdout of a container
  * Try out `docker attach` on a detached running container
  * With an interactive container, pipe the output to a file or another bash command
+ * After running a detached container, view the processes on the host
+ * Try piping `echo hi there` into a continers `cat`